Luca Lunetta

-Luca Lunetta (born 27 May 2006) is an Italian Grand Prix motorcycle racer who competes in the 2025 Moto3 World Championship for Sic58 Squadra Corse.
+Luca Lunetta (born 27 May 2006) is an Italian Grand Prix motorcycle racer who competes in the 2026 Moto2 World Championship for SpeedRS Team.
+He has previously raced in the Moto3 World Championship in 2024 and 2025.

 Career

 Early career

 Lunetta was born in Rome, Italy, and started riding minibikes at the age of five.
 Since he was young, he has used Marco Simoncelli's number 58 as a tribute, and has expressed how he sees him as an inspiration and reference.
 He has won various Italian and European Pocketbike championships.

 After winning the CIV PreMoto3 250 Championship in 2019, in 2020, at the age of fourteen, Lunetta joined the Red Bull MotoGP Rookies Cup and participated in ten out of twelve total races, scoring points in three occasions.

 In 2021, Lunetta participated in his second Red Bull MotoGP Rookies Cup season and finished 13th overall.
 He also took part in the FIM CEV Moto3 Junior World Championship where he finished 16th.

 In 2022, Lunetta completed his last Red Bull MotoGP Rookies Cup season earning one win and four podiums.
 Meanwhile, he finished 11th in the Junior GP.
 He also made his Moto3 World Championship debut, replacing an injured Matteo Bertelle in the Dutch TT, and finished 19th.

 In his last year before his first full-time season in Moto3, Lunetta finished as championship runner-up in the 2023 Junior GP season behind Ángel Piqueras.
 He also participated in the Moto3 Italian Grand Prix, making his second World Championship appearance.